XaviArnaus/pitxu/README.md

 nano .env
 ```

-... and add there your Google Geminai key, that you got for free from https://aistudio.google.com/app/apikey like
+... and add there your Google Gemini key, that you got for free from https://aistudio.google.com/app/apikey like

 ```
 API_KEY=abcdefghijkl